rjarce/PayMaya-iOS-SDK-v2/README.md

 ...
 }
 ```
-## Using Payment Vault
+## Using Maya Vault
-Payment Vault provides merchants the ability to store their customer's card details and charge for payments on-demand
+Maya Vault provides merchants the ability to store their customer's card details and charge for payments on-demand.

 ### Create Payment Token
 Call PayMayaSDK.presentCardPayment method passing the controller on which the card payment process will present itself.